afonsofrancof/ConnectDot/README.md

 - Private Messages
   - Allows users to talk to each other in a 'DM' style.
 Supports text and pictures.
 - Profile
-  - Allow the user tho change their personal information and see all their posts.
+  - Allow the user to change their personal information and see all their posts.